Adaptive-DigitalTwin/Surrogate-Assisted-Digital-Twin-Calibration/README.md

 After providing the necessary inputs, run the code in the `main.mlx` file step by step.
 The code will generate simulation data, generate a surrogate (response surface), evaluate the accuracy of the surrogate model, use the surrogate to find the solution parameter based upon the calibration data provided, and plot the results.

+## Output

+The aim of the experiment is to obtain the solution parameters which will be obtained as _'xsol'_ after the experiment.
+But also the additional process data can be visualised and seen in the _'main.mlx'_ file itselt while the simulation data will be stored into the collection directory.

 ## Dependencies

 This project requires the following MATLAB (or external) modules: